Chickasaw Campaign of 1739

-The Chickasaw Campaign of 1739 was a continuation of the Chickasaw Wars pursued by the French in Louisiana.
-In 1739 the French prepared extensively, but failed to engage the Chickasaw beyond some half-hearted skirmishing, and finally accepted a negotiated peace.
+The Chickasaw Campaign of 1739 (July 24, 1739 – March 31, 1740), also known as the Second Chickasaw War, was a continuation of the Chickasaw Wars pursued by the French in Louisiana.
+In 1739 the French prepared extensively but failed to engage the Chickasaw beyond some half-hearted skirmishing, and finally accepted a negotiated peace.

 After the 1736 disasters of Ogoula Tchetoka and Ackia, Upper and Lower Louisiana were still separated by the obstinate Chickasaw.
 The Choctaw applied relentless pressure by ambushing hunting parties and traffic on the trading path to South Carolina.
 Alternately, the Choctaw devastated croplands and livestock after using superior numbers to force the Chickasaw into their forts.
 Under orders, Bienville immediately began to prepare a second grand expedition.
 Determined to remedy the lack of siege weapons and of coordination that had ruined his first, he obtained artillery, engineers and miners, and more soldiers.
 He planned for horses, meat on the hoof, forts for staging of men and supplies, and roads to carry the army and its accouterments.

 Bienville selected a route up the Mississippi River this time, after receiving assurance from an engineering survey that artillery could be transported overland from there to the Chickasaw villages.
 A supply depot was built on the western bank of the Mississippi River at the mouth of the St. Francis River.
 Fort de l'Assumption was built across the Mississippi on the fourth Chickasaw Bluff, at the Margot (present day Wolf) River, to receive men from throughout New France.

-Three detachments reached the rendezvous in August, 1739: Bienville's nephew Noyan with a vanguard from New Orleans, La Buissionnière from Fort de Chartres with militia and two hundred Illinois, and Céloron with a 'considerable number of Northern Indians' and a company of cadets from Canada.
+Three detachments reached the rendezvous in August 1739: Bienville's nephew Noyan with a vanguard from New Orleans, La Buissionnière from Fort de Chartres with militia and two hundred Illinois, and Céloron with a 'considerable number of Northern Indians' and a company of cadets from Canada.
 As in 1736 the southern force was slow.
 Bienville finally arrived in November and reviewed the force which numbered 1200 Europeans and 2400 Indians, roughly twice the men available in 1736.

 But the army had already suffered greatly from sickness.
 To this was added short rations, discontent and desertion during the 'imbecility' of the coming months.
 120 miles remained to reach the Chickasaw villages, an easy march for men with rifles, but a different matter for a siege train.
 As soldiers built carts and wagons, Bienville ruled that the route laid out by the engineer was too low, and that rains had made it impassable.
 By January 1740 a highland route was blazed, but in the meantime high water interrupted the supply of provisions and the position at Fort de l'Assumption was becoming untenable.
 Even then the army remained, until in February a council of war decided that they could not march 'without hazarding the reputation of the king's arms'.